Identifying Risk In BDCs - The Goldman Sachs BDC Example

 |11.1

 NII is well above the dividend - which makes the dividend much safer than average.
 The spread is (1180 - 990) 190 bps.
-There is a tiny concern that the Dividend/NAV ratio is rising - thus the margin of safety is very slowly dissipating.
+There is a tiny concern that the dividend/NAV ratio is rising - thus the margin of safety is very slowly dissipating.

-Let me show the year to date numbers based on prices as of the market's close on 5-26-17:
+Let me show the year-to-date numbers based on prices as of the market's close on 5-26-17:

 BDCs 05-26-17